Orthodox Churches of Rostov-on-Don: The temple of Saint John the Warrior

 The temple of Saint John the Warrior(Russian: Храм Иоанна Воина) is a part of a spiritual and patriotic complex under construction for the sake of the great martyr Georges the Victorious.
 The idea of a complex belonged to the Archbishop Rostov and Novocherkassk Panteleymon and the Russian President's Plenipotentiary in the South federal district V. G. Kazantsev.

-On April 6, 2002 the project has received blessing of the Most Saint patriarch of Moscow and all Russia Alexy II with the resolution: "The Lord will bless this good undertaking and the God's help accompanies the maker".

-On May 6, 2002 lord Panteleymon has consecrated a foundation stone, and exactly in a year there was a consecration of already erected temple of the martyr John the Warrior on the same day.
-Our temple is built in the best traditions of the Russian architecture.
-The view of the temple is developed by the Kirov firm "Okimo".

 It is the first in the contemporary history wooden temple in Rostov-on-Don.
 The project of an iconostasis belongs to the Rostov icon painter Vladimir Makarov.
 The temple rather small, but, besides the room for church services, under his arches there are a belltower, a refectory and the lecture hall.

 Active participation in construction of the temple of John the Warrior and his today's life is accepted by Ivan Ignatyevich Savvidi.